Eric Reiss: Work

-Reiss was President of the Information Architecture Institute for two terms and was a founder of the European Information Architecture Summit and served as Chair from 2005-2014 at which time he stepped down.
-However, he was invited back to deliver the closing plenary at the next conference in Madrid and had two presentations in Stockholm a few years later.
-Reiss is active in the information architecture/usability/user experience/service design scene.
+Controversy

+Reiss once publicly responded to certain complaints by stating on Twitter, “Would you believe that someone actually accused me of violating a code of conduct?
+Sexual harassment — because I said ‘tits.’”
 On March 20, 2019 Reiss filed a petition for discovery against the Information Architecture Institute.
 Judge Patricia O‘Brian Sheahan dismissed the motion.
 On June 6, 2019 Reiss filed a general chancery claim in the Circuit Court of Cook County.
 The Information Architecture Institute as well as previous Information Architecture conference co-chairs, Colleen Chaflant, Nataniel Davis, Amy Jimenez Marquez, Stuart Maxwell, Bibiana Nunes, and Adam Polansky were issued summons to appear on July 1, 2019.
+He continued to speak at conferences after this, including events such as World Usability Congress 2023.

+In 2024, the User Experience Professionals Association International (UXPA-I) awarded Reiss a Lifetime Achievement Award.
+The award was rescinded 11 hours after the announcement, and resulted in a public letter of condemnation as well as a lawsuit against the organization (Cause 236-358943-24, Chelsey Glasson v.
+User Experience Professionals Association, Tarrant County District Court).